edhowland/minitest-reporters-json_reporter/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+Note: Extra credit if git flow feature branching was used.

+^.